How Does Wise Work?

 Many years ago when sending money overseas customers could only go to a bank to transfer money to an overseas bank account or send cash at penalty rates through Western Union.

-The banks would charge you a transfer fee of up to $50 and give a very poor exchange rate of at least 8% above the mid market rate.
-In addition there also might be 'hidden fees'.
+The banks would charge you a transfer fee of up to $50 and give a very poor exchange rate which often included a markup of 3% or more on the mid market rate.
+You’d often also run into extra intermediary fees which mean your recipient got less than you were expecting in the end.

 How Wise makes money?

-Margins on the currency conversion are very close to the real exchange rate.
-They are generally under 1%.
-Banks and money changers normally charge +3%, which is considered the 'retail rate'.
+To put this into context, banks and money changers normally charge +3% on the exchange rate, as well as any upfront fee - this exchange rate is considered the 'retail rate'.
 Airports are the most expensive place to buy foreign currency and normally charge +6%, which is considered 'above retail rate'.

 Want more info